Introduction

 The Importance of Medical Records

-They can serve as evidence in the event of injury claims.
+They can serve as evidence in injury claims.
 They document the patient’s diagnosis, medical history, and treatment.
 They expose the depth of damage, remaining symptoms, and any long-term effects.
-Lawyers can also use them to find out how bad the injuries are and how they affect one’s daily life.
+Lawyers can also use them to determine the severity of the injuries and how they affect one’s daily life.
 This kind of evidence is essential support for compensation claims.

 Initial Organization of Records